Trump calls for ‘termination’ of election rules in Constitution to overturn 2020 election

 Major news organizations were later able to verify some of the emails on the laptop.

-White House Deputy Press Secretary Andrew Bates responded to Trump’s comments on Saturday by say that “attacking the Constitution and all it stands for is anathema to the soul of our nation, and should be universally condemned.”
+White House Deputy Press Secretary Andrew Bates responded to Trump’s comments on Saturday by saying that “attacking the Constitution and all it stands for is anathema to the soul of our nation and should be universally condemned.”

 “You cannot only love America when you win,” Bates told The Hill.